cdapio/coopr/coopr-docs/docs/source/rest/metrics.rst

 ==============

-The response will be a JSON Object with start and end time as keys, and the node usage metrics as the values. node usage metrics include the key value pairs entered as parameters, followed by the resulting node hour usage based on the selected criteria.
+The response will be a JSON Object with start and end time as keys, and the node usage metrics as the values. node usage metrics include the key-value pairs entered as parameters, followed by the resulting node hour usage based on the selected criteria.

 .. list-table::